arielf/cuts/README.md

 ### Reasonable defaults for everything

+An unspecified file-name will default to `/dev/stdin` so you can easily pipe any other command output into `cuts`.

+An unspecified column-number will default to the 1st column (0)

 A file-name without a column-number will cause the *last* specified column-number to be reused.

 A column-number without a file-name will cause the *last* specified file-name to be reused.

-An unspecified column-number will default to the 1st column (0)

-An unspecified file-name will default to `/dev/stdin`so you can easily pipe any other command output into `cuts`.

 By default, the input column delimiter is the most common case of any-sequence of white-space *or* a comma, optionally surrounded by